There are separate run and job execution requirements for Jenkins installations.

 In the case of particular plugins, there are still Java requirements:

-If you use Swarm Plugin to create agents, JRE version must be equal to the version of the master
+If you use Swarm Plugin to create agents, JRE version must be equal to the version of the controller

-If you use Docker Pipeline Plugin with a bundled JRE/JDK to execute jobs, versions of such bundled Java must be equal to the version of the master
+If you use Docker Pipeline Plugin with a bundled JRE/JDK to execute jobs, versions of such bundled Java must be equal to the version of the controller

-Modern versions of Jenkins master and agents verify Java requirements and notify users when they are launched with unsupported version.
+Modern versions of Jenkins controllers and Jenkins agents verify Java requirements and notify users when they are launched with an unsupported version.